dsharlet/ComputerAlgebra/README.md

 A key feature of the project is enabling compilation of expresions resulting from computer algebraic operations to "native" .Net code (via delegates).
 This allows complex systems to be defined at runtime, the solutions can be found and compiled once, and then the solutions used nearly as efficiently as hand-written .Net coded solutions.
 In other words, ComputerAlgebra compiled expressions allow programs to have the flexibility of behavior defined at runtime by the user, but retain the performance of hand-written hardcoded solutions to specific problems.

-Development of this project is mostly driven by a specific use case, LiveSPICE: http://www.livespice.org.
+Development of this project is mostly motivated by a specific use case, LiveSPICE: http://www.livespice.org.
 LiveSPICE is a circuit simulation project loosely aimed at replicating the functionality of other SPICE simulations, with the unique feature of being able to run simulations in real time on live audio signals.

-This application is a perfect example of where ComputerAlgebra is useful.
-Circuit behavior is defined by a system of differential algebraic equations.
-LiveSPICE works by solving this system of equations during simulation startup and compiling the solutions to a function.
-This function is then called during simulation.
-Because of the compilation step, many optimization techniques that normally could only be done by a human for a specific circuit, can now be applied automatically for general circuits defined by users.
-This stack of optimizations enables the simulation to run in real time at audio sample rates, enabling the differentiating feature of LiveSPICE: running circuit simulations on live audio signals in real time.

-This application stresses a few particular areas of the computer algebra system, mainly solving large systems of differential algebraic equations that arise from circuits symbolically.
-There are many areas of the project that I started working on, but abandoned because they turned out to be not useful for solving circuit simulations.
-A good example of this is the DSolve function, which attempts to solve systems of differential equations via the Laplace transform (which in turn relies on polynomial manipulations such as partial fractions and factoring).
-These features will work for some problems, but are not likely to be very reliable.
-I'd be very accepting of pull requests addressing these areas :)
+ComputerAlgebra is quite early in development.
+The only functionality that could be considered reliable is that which is stressed by LiveSPICE.
+There are many features of ComputerAlgebra that I started working on believing they would be useful for LiveSPICE, but I later abandoned because they proved not to be useful.
+A good example of this is the DSolve function, which uses the Laplace transform to solve systems of differential equations.
+While it will probably work for some small problems, it will generally not be reliable.
+I would certainly appreciate any contributions if you find something missing or broken!
+At the very least, a bug report would be appreciated :)

 Basic Usage
 -----------